choco-cupcake/AlgotradingGlassdoorStrategy/README.md

 ### The strategy

+##### Note: I don't work in the field, algorithmic trading is an hobby of mine, I'm just an amateur trying to approach the problem in a professionalish way

 So the idea here is to create a portfolio management algorithm guided by some metrics about companies upper management's quality.

-The strategy would be a portfolio rebalancing one: starting with a pool of the 2000-1000 most liquid stocks, reduce the number to the top 200-100 according to the defined metrics.
+The strategy would be a portfolio rebalancing one: starting with a pool of the 1000-2000 most liquid stocks, reduce the number to the top 100-200 according to the defined metrics.
 Define a rebalancing period and keep going like that.

 But where to get the data?